newrelic-experimental/futurehack/2022/TrackOverview.md

 # FutureHack Track Overview

-## The Low Code, No Code

-The _Low Code, No Code_ track is perfect for business analysts, techops pros, and spreadsheet wizards who want to use New Relic to understand their business metrics better.

-**The challenge:** Build your most impactful New Relic Dashboard.
-Share a walkthrough with the details and impact of your dashboard.
-Explain the NRQL queries you used to create it and how it helps you better understand your system or service and any APIs or instrumentation needed.

-## Build on New Relic

-The _Build on New Relic track_ is perfect for skilled Data Nerds and New Relic practitioners who are ready to push their organization’s dashboards beyond all limits.

-**The challenge:** Use the New Relic One SDK to build a custom visualization and add it to a dashboard.
-Share how you'd use it, along with other widgets in your dashboard, and how it would benefit your users.
+## Continuous Innovation

+Automate all the things with New Relic.
+This track is perfect for every data engineer who loves geeking out over CI/CD pipelines and automating their daily workflows.

+**The challenge:**

+Build your most impactful automation workflow with New Relic and deploy it to an automation pipeline service.
+Choose your favorite CI/CD service, and create the most useful workflow utility that leverages the automation data in New Relic One.
+Share your workflow files and examples of how the automation data is being used in your New Relic dashboards.

 ## Build Something Amazing

-The _Build Something Amazing_ track is perfect for every coder, developer, or engineer that wants to hack with minor restrictions.
+The Build Something Amazing track is perfect for every coder, developer, or engineer that wants to build something incredible with any tech stack they choose.

+**The challenge:**

-**The challenge:** Develop your most kick-ass project and use the power of instrumenting with New Relic to supercharge your creation.
-Choose your technology stack, and deliver your most innovative project - points given for New Relic instrumentation and dashboards.
+Develop your most kick-ass project and use the power of instrumenting with New Relic to supercharge your creation.
+Choose your technology stack, and deliver your most innovative project - points given for New Relic instrumentation with either a [New Relic agent](https://github.com/newrelic?q=agent&type=all&language=&sort=) or a [New Relic Open Telemetry library](https://github.com/newrelic?q=telemetry&type=all&language=&sort=).

+## Community Hack

+The Community Hack track is for every open source enthusiast who wants to contribute back to the open source community.

+**The challenge:**

+Pick an open source project, take on the most interesting issue, and hack on a solution giving back to your favorite open source projects.
+Extra points for choosing an open source [CNCF (Cloud Native Computing Foundation) project](https://github.com/open-telemetry)!